logicly-au/pmhc-mds-user-documentation/doc/yes-phn.rst

 Uploading an invitations file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The YES-PHN survey is designed to gather information from mental health consumers about their experiences of care.
+See :ref: `yes-phn-what-is-faq`.

-After navigating to the **Tools: YES-PHN** tab, you will be able to upload client YES-PHN invitations for the organisations for which you have the 'Service Feedback' role and 'Upload' role.
+After navigating to the **Tools: YES-PHN** tab, you will be able to upload client details for the organisations for which you have the 'Service Feedback' role and 'Upload' role.
+The upload process will send YES-PHN invitations to these clients via email or SMS.

    .. figure:: screen-shots/yes-phn-upload.png
       :alt: PMHC MDS Organisation Selected